Envira Gallery Blog

 Most people who are getting married will have a few big moments that they’ve imagined.
 Using separate questionnaires for the bride and groom can help you find out what they are.
 You may get answers you expect like the first kiss or their first dance at the reception, but you also might uncover some things you wouldn’t have known.

 For example, perhaps the bride has always imagined a heartfelt father daughter dance or envisioned tossing her bouquet.
-Those little things can give you an idea of which moments deserve special attention, which helps ensure that you don’t end up with disappointed clients.

 14-top-wedding-photography-pose-ideas-for-the-bride